Going Postal

 Going Postal is a fantasy novel by British writer Terry Pratchett, the 33rd book in his Discworld series, released in the United Kingdom on 25 September 2004.
 Unlike most of Pratchett's Discworld novels, Going Postal is divided into chapters, a feature previously seen only in Pratchett's children's books and the Science of Discworld series.
 These chapters begin with a synopsis of philosophical themes, in a similar manner to some Victorian novels and, notably, to Jules Verne stories.
-The title refers to both the contents of the novel, as well as to the term 'going postal'.
+The title refers to both the contents of the novel and the idiom 'going postal'.

 The book was on the shortlist for both the Nebula and Locus Awards for Best (Fantasy) Novel.
 It would also have been shortlisted for the Hugo Award for Best Novel, except that Pratchett withdrew it, as he felt stress over the award would mar his enjoyment of the Worldcon.
 This was the first time Pratchett had been shortlisted for either award.